alicerunsonfedora/fedigardens/README.md

 - To build for iOS/iPadOS, set the scheme to **Capstone (iOS)**.
 - To build for macOS, set the scheme to **Capstone (macOS)**.

-Press the Run button in the toolbar or go to **Product > Run** in the menu bar to run the project in the iOS Simulator or your Mac.
-To archive the project, change the device target to one of the following:

-- For iOS/iPadOS: _Any iOS Device (arm64)_
-- For macOS: _Any Mac (Apple Silicon, Intel)_

 > :information_source: To prevent collisions with the normal app available
 > in the App Store and/or TestFlight, it is recommended that you change
 > the URL scheme from `shout://` to your own URL scheme.
 Change this in